 The second element of working toward continual treatment improvement involves achieving excellence in several domains including diagnosis, pharmacologic and non-pharmacologic symptom management, and attainment of the least restrictive treatment environment possible.
 The assessment, treatment and management of research patients is rigorously documented and followed through the course of study participation to ensure compliance with this goal.

 The final element of this goal is through the training of students.
-It is our belief that hit is essential that students from diverse fields of study have the opportunity to learn in an environment like that provided by the research unit.
+It is our belief that it is essential that students from diverse fields of study have the opportunity to learn in an environment like that provided by the research unit.
 To that end, we maintain a training focus that involves students from all relevant disciplines and levels of training.
-The research program at Larue Carter offers advanced training for medical students, psychiatric residents and fellows and psychologists.
+The research program at Larue Carter offers advanced training for medical students, psychiatric residents, fellows and psychologists.

 Visit the Research/Clinical Trials page to learn more about the Psychotic Disorders Clinic or call the study line at 317-274-0474.

 Indianapolis, IN.
 46222